guiray/Unity_OSC_NDI-DemoProject/README.md

 # Unity OSC and NDI demo project
-This is a demo project to demonstrate the use of OSC protocol and NDI protocol inside of Unity3D, with TouchDesigner
+This is a demo project to demonstrate the use of OSC and NDI inside of Unity3D, with TouchDesigner

 ## packages
 extOSC : https://github.com/iam1337/extOSC